bsk1410/Efficient-Knapsack-for-AVR-tasks-RTSS2018/README.md

 #### Right Boundary Speed Profiles

-A Right Boundary Speed profile specifies the speed ranges across which Worst-Case Execution Times (WCETs) are uniform.
+A Right Boundary Speed profile specifies the speed ranges across which WCETs are uniform.
 To change the Right Boundary Speed Profile, edit line 2 of `taskset.json`,

 ```json
 "boundarySpeeds": [500, 1500, 2500, 3500, 4500, 5500, 6500],